 "I could have gone anywhere in the country to get my MBA," Duckworth said.
 "But I chose to come back to Alabama because Alabama's business school is one of the best in the country and I loved the size of the campus, I loved the MBA program and more than all that, it was a chance to come back to a place I consider home."

 After graduating with her bachelor's degree, she moved up the corporate ladder quickly at AMX Corporation, a high tech firm out of Dallas.
 She finished her tenure there as manager of the company's training programs.
 After receiving her Master's degree, she served as Director of Marketing of a Trussville-based automotive company followed by a stint as Vice President of Corporate Solutions for a Birmingham company before returning to Tuscaloosa for a highly successful run with Pfizer.

 Duckworth's return to Tuscaloosa also saw her start a family.
-She and her husband Joe, a Tuscaloosa native and partner in Duckworth-Morris Real Estate and owner of Crimson Smokers catering, married in 2000.
+She and her husband Joe, a Tuscaloosa native and partner in Duckworth-Morris Real Estate, married in 2000.
 The couple has a daughter, Camryn, born in 2004 and a son, Jace, born in 2006.